 The Campbelltown Sports Stadium is located within the Leumeah precinct.
-The staffed facility is located within a 400 metre radius of the Leumeah train station.
-Campbelltown Sports Stadium amenities have a high building score of 83.75.
-As a recreational facility, it serves as a regional hub of sport and recreation activity, including hosting rugby league games at the national level for the Wests Tigers and at the international level for the NRL Pacific Invitational.
+The staffed facility is located within a 400 metre radius of the Leumeah station.
+Campbelltown Sport Stadium Amenities have a high building score of 83.75.
+As a recreational facility, it serves as a regional hub of sport and recreation activity including hosting games at the National Level for the Wests Tigers and at the international level for the Pacific Invitational.